Meet Our SPROUT Specialists

 Pediatric Psychologist

 Jaclyn L. Papadakis, PhD, is a medical psychologist in the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children’s and an Assistant Professor of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
-She specializes in treating mood, anxiety, and behavioral disorders using evidence-based individual, family, and group psychotherapeutic approaches for youth with chronic health conditions.
-She works with youth with medical conditions marked by differences of sex development (DSD) as part of the Sex Development Program, providing consultation and psychotherapy.
-She has additional clinical roles in the hospital, including working with the Spina Bifida Center and as an attending on the Psychiatry and Behavioral Health Consultation Service.
-She is active in multiple research groups, with a focus on psychosocial and family functioning among youth with chronic health conditions, specifically those with DSD, spina bifida, or diabetes.
+She specializes in the mental/behavioral health of youth with chronic health conditions, specifically conditions that involve urology and endocrinology specialty care.
+As part of SPROUT, she provides consultation, psychotherapy, and assessment, both in the interdisciplinary clinic and her outpatient clinic.
+She has additional roles in the hospital, including working with the Spina Bifida Center.
+She leads several programs of research focused on topics such as psychosocial and family functioning, medical decision making, and the transition to adult health care.
 Dr. Papadakis received her PhD (2018), MA (2015), and BS (2010) in Clinical Psychology from Loyola University Chicago, and completed her pre-doctoral internship (2018) and post-doctoral training (2019) in Clinical Child and Pediatric Psychology at Lurie Children’s.

 Allison Weisman, MS, CGC